 Some convocations do require tickets or reservations.
 Please refer to the convocation schedule at the bottom of the website to determine if your convocation requires tickets or reservations (the convocation schedule will be posted once times and locations are confirmed).

-All degree candidates should arrive no later than 8:00 a.m. and should proceed immediately to the procession line–up area next to the Delaware Field House and north of Delaware Stadium.
-All degree candidates should immediately assemble in their assigned areas.
-The procession into Delaware Stadium will begin promptly at 8:20 a.m.
+All degree candidates should arrive no later than 7:00 a.m. and should proceed immediately to the procession line–up area next to the Delaware Field House.
+All degree candidates should immediately assemble in the assigned area.
+The procession into Delaware Stadium will begin promptly at 8:15 a.m.

 If you have family or friends unable to attend this year's commencement, they can view the ceremony live on the UDLive website.